How to Launch a New Business!

 Mood boards are very fluid and can transcend multiple mediums and dimensions.
 Every element communicates a certain attribute on both conscious and subconscious level and solidifies the brand image.
 Having a color palette and the imagery that compliments those colors is one of the many facets of this mood board.
 Supplementing those images with illustrations that are coordinated and in the same genre as well as unique to the brand is another aspect.
 Mood boards lessen the ideation time of a design project by creating a library of approved elements.
 These elements can be used to quickly build new pages and features on any platform like a website or a brochure.

-As you can see in the monitor display below; Lionboard's website has all the design elements that were established on the mood board and some!
+As you can see in the display below; Lionboard's website has all the design elements that were established on the mood board and some!

 Now you may be wondering why are those pencils so prominently displayed at the top of his website page: well because they are productivity tools which imply ideas, thought, creativity, work, and analysis all in one simple image.
 This is another subconscious expression of ideas behind the messaging and branding of Lionboard.
 Other creative methods to enforce the branding is the layering of graphics on images.
 By using the 3 swoosh graphics from the Lionboard logo and overlay them on the board-room image I have created a repetition that enforces the logo in your subconscious.

 Subconsciously, the eye loves details.
 It’s kind of like how movie directors show those rapid cuts in editing their films these days.
-In the past, the movie audiences brain could only absorb so many cuts per minute before the scene felt frantic.
-Today, big blockbusters and small tv shows use a significantly faster pace of cutting to even seemingly mundane or ancillary imagery like shoes walking, a hand lifting a coffee cup, or a nervous shifting of a necklace.
+In the past, the brain could only absorb so many cuts per minute before the scene felt frantic.
+Today, big blockbusters and small tv shows use a significantly faster pace of cutting/editing to even seemingly mundane or ancillary imagery like shoes walking, a hand lifting a coffee cup, or a nervous shifting of a necklace.
 All of these seemingly instantaneous images ADD to the emotional and intellectual processing of the overall scene (or in our case, website).

-The trick is balancing the breadth of imagery to a single value message: in our case – using analysis to help elevate our sales enablement brethren’s “perception of value”.
+The trick is balancing the breadth of imagery to a single value message: in our case – using imagery to help elevate our sales enablement brethren’s “perception of value”.
 Images like conquering the unknown, studying analytic charts, white water river rafting, or simply observing small stones in a Japanese rock garden (all images used on the website) are all part of the emotional journey of our customers through our website.